jrpool/code-tour/README.md

 # Code Tours

-### A proposal to Learners Guild for a curricular enhancement
+### A curriculum-enhancement proposal to Learners Guild

 #### What?